fschuch/xcompact3d_toolbox/docs/index.rst

 There are other dependency sets for extra functionality::

-   pip install xcompact3d-toolbox[visu] # interactive visualization with hvplot and others pip install xcompact3d-toolbox[doc]  # dependencies to build the documentation pip install xcompact3d-toolbox[dev]  # tools for development pip install xcompact3d-toolbox[test] # tools for testing pip install xcompact3d-toolbox[all]  # all the above
+   pip install xcompact3d-toolbox[visu] # interactive visualization with hvplot and others

 To install from source, clone de repository::